 - Bring regional/spatial specificity: metro markets, highways, logistics, urban densification, or rural expansion.

-- Show addressable market size, supported by both vehicle adoption forecasts and regulatory moves (e.g., FAME II incentives, utility grid development, city EV mandates).
+- Show addressable market size using vehicle adoption forecasts.
+Support with regulatory moves such as FAME II incentives (Faster Adoption and Manufacturing of Electric Vehicles), utility grid development, city EV mandates.

 - If you’re eyeing government or policy RFPs, name them.